 The installation at Port Orchard is an RC located at 1950 Mile Hill Drive, in the City of Port Orchard, Kitsap County.
 The site consists of 8.26 acres; 5.14 acres are surveyable.
-There are four buildings within the site.
+There are four buildings within the site, including a Readiness Center and accessory storage building built in 1941, a flammable materials storage built in 1969, and an organizational storage building built in 2012.
 Cultural resource surveys were completed in 2005 and 2018 (E2M 2005a, 2005b; Hibdon and Thompson 2018), which included NRHP eligibility evaluations for all buildings over 50 years old and an intensive archaeological survey.
 No NRHP-Eligible buildings were identified at this facility, and no archaeological resources were documented.
-An updated archaeological risk assessment is needed for the site.
+Updated archaeological and NRHP eligibility are needed to fulfill Section 110 requirements due to the passage of time.